GenomicsAotearoa/long-read-assembly/docs/pages/day3a_assembly_qc.md

 That shouldn't take too long to run.
 Now we have a Meryl DB for our HiFi reads.
 If we're curious about the distribution of our *k*-mers, we can use Meryl generate a histogram of the counts to show us how often a *k*-mer occurs only once in the reads, twice, etc.

-??? question "How would you go about trying to do this with meryl ?"
+??? question "How would you go about trying to do this with meryl?"

     When you want to use a tool to do something (and you are decently confident that the tool can actually do it), then a good point to start is just querying the tool's manual or help dialogue.
 Try out `meryl --help` and see if there's a function that looks like it could generate the histogram we want. <del>spoiler alert: it's `meryl histogram read-db.meryl`</del>